cchristensen-sz/IdentityProofing/README.md

 -  If you pass the mobile match workflow, your verification is complete
 -  If SecZetta is unable to verify your identity via Mobile Match you will proceed to the [Government ID Verification workflow](https://github.com/cchristensen-sz/IdentityProofing#government-id-verification)
 <img src="https://github.com/cchristensen-sz/IdentityProofing/blob/d4b40be586fda0346f7c73c55c27902b125a8096/img/Unable%20to%20prove%20your%20Identity.png" width="30%"/>
--  Once completed, you will be returned to the browser you inititated proofing from and your results will be displayed.
+-  Once completed you will be returned to the browser you initiated proofing from, and your results will be displayed.

 ## Troubleshooting